On Some Syntactic Properties of the Modalized Heyting Calculus: Abstract

 \section{Abstract}

 We show that the modalized Heyting calculus~\cite{esa06} admits a normal axiomatization.
-Then, we prove that the inference rules $\square\alpha/\alpha$ and $\square\alpha\rightarrow\alpha/\alpha$ are admissible in this calculus.
+Then we prove that in this calculus the inference rule $\square\alpha/\alpha$ is admissible (Proposition~\ref{P:weakening-2}), but the rule $\square\alpha\rightarrow\alpha/\alpha$ is not (Proposition \ref{P:equivalences}).
 Finally, we show that this calculus and intuitionistic propositional calculus are assertorically equipollent, which leads to a variant of limited separation property for the modalized Heyting calculus.